 You eat about 4oz every 3.5 hours.
 Though with this new sleeping pattern, one or both of you often gets hungry sooner and needs ‘snacks’ between feedings.
 We need to adjust and figure out what to offer you so you stay sated longer.

 When you get hungry, both of you start rooting.
-Malcolm, you tend to root longer, while Emmett, you get frustrated pretty quick and start crying.
+M, you tend to root longer, while E, you get frustrated pretty quick and start crying.
 Your little face turns red and you practically scream!
 But the second the bottle is in your mouth, you calm right down and drink happily.